RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 We are going to analyze our monolayer data using a standard `slab model <https://www.reflectometry.org/learn/3_reflectometry_slab_models/the_slab_model.html>`_.
 In this model, we approximate our experimental model as a series of layers with a known thickness, roughness, SLD and hydration.
-The way that this is represented in the RAT model definition is by a list of 'parameter' objects which represent a given quantity (such as a thickness or SLD), and then a list of 'layer' objects which group together these parameters to describe each layer.
-Layers are then grouped together in a 'contrast' object which describes the slab model and matches it up to the experimental data to which the model will be compared.
+The way that this is represented in the RAT model definition is by a list of **Parameter** objects which represent a given quantity (such as a thickness or SLD), and then a list of **Layer** objects which group together these parameters to describe each layer.
+Layers are then grouped together in a **Contrast** object which describes the slab model and matches it up to the experimental data to which the model will be compared.
 In this project we have two contrasts representing two slab models (one for our deuterated experiment, one for our hydrogenated experiment).